fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 948.
-Bag of Tokens.
+I'm struggling to understand Leetcode 167: 167.
+Two Sum II - Input Array Is Sorted.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 948.
-Bag of Tokens.
+Instruction: Guide me through solving Leetcode 167.
+Two Sum II - Input Array Is Sorted.

-[You start with an initial power of power, an initial score of 0, and a bag of tokens given as an integer array tokens, where each tokens[i] denotes the value of tokeni.

-Your goal is to maximize the total score by strategically playing these tokens.
-In one move, you can play an unplayed token in one of the two ways (but not both for the same token):

-Face-up: If your current power is at least tokens[i], you may play tokeni, losing tokens[i] power and gaining 1 score.
-Face-down: If your current score is at least 1, you may play tokeni, gaining tokens[i] power and losing 1 score.
-Return the maximum possible score you can achieve after playing any number of tokens.
+[Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.

+Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.

+The tests are generated such that there is exactly one solution.
+You may not use the same element twice.

+Your solution must use only constant extra space.

 Example 1:

-Input: tokens = [100], power = 50
+Input: numbers = [2,7,11,15], target = 9

-Output: 0
+Output: [1,2]

-Explanation: Since your score is 0 initially, you cannot play the token face-down.
-You also cannot play it face-up since your power (50) is less than tokens[0] (100).
+Explanation: The sum of 2 and 7 is 9.
+Therefore, index1 = 1, index2 = 2.
+We return [1, 2].
 Example 2:

-Input: tokens = [200,100], power = 150
+Input: numbers = [2,3,4], target = 6

-Output: 1
+Output: [1,3]

-Explanation: Play token1 (100) face-up, reducing your power to 50 and increasing your score to 1.

-There is no need to play token0, since you cannot play it face-up to add to your score.
-The maximum score achievable is 1.
+Explanation: The sum of 2 and 4 is 6.
+Therefore index1 = 1, index2 = 3.
+We return [1, 3].
 Example 3:

-Input: tokens = [100,200,300,400], power = 200
+Input: numbers = [-1,0], target = -1

-Output: 2
+Output: [1,2]

-Explanation: Play the tokens in this order to get a score of 2:

-Play token0 (100) face-up, reducing power to 100 and increasing score to 1.
-Play token3 (400) face-down, increasing power to 500 and reducing score to 0.
-Play token1 (200) face-up, reducing power to 300 and increasing score to 1.
-Play token2 (300) face-up, reducing power to 0 and increasing score to 2.
-The maximum score achievable is 2.
+Explanation: The sum of -1 and 0 is -1.
+Therefore index1 = 1, index2 = 2.
+We return [1, 2].

 Constraints:

+2 <= numbers.length <= 3 * 104
+-1000 <= numbers[i] <= 1000
+numbers is sorted in non-decreasing order.
-0 <= tokens.length <= 1000
+-1000 <= target <= 1000
-0 <= tokens[i], power < 104] LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.
+The tests are generated such that there is exactly one solution.]
+LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**